pramirez2019/SGCR/README.md

 - "Categ_rubros" table created on database
 - Stored procedure "st_InsertCategRubro" to insert service category created
 - Stored procedure "st_searchCategRubro" to search service category created

+16/06/2019 release notes:

+- Stored procedure "st_updateCategRubros" to update service category created
+- "imp_data": UpdateCategoria to update existing category on database
+- "ABMCategorias" Update button functionality implemented(to update a category)
+- "ABMCategorias" textboxes no info functionality implemented (If the textboxes are incomplete, they will change to red.
+If they textboxes are complete, they will change to blank again)

+Next changes:

+- Create stored procedure "st_deleteCategRubros" to delete service category
+- "imp_data": DeleteCategoria to delete existing category on database
+- "ABMCategorias" delete button functionality (to delete a category)